Have you ever heard the saying “it is not always the strongest racer that wins”?

 - Relax!
 Learn to release the tension from your upper body, jaw, face, etc. Work on eliminating/reducing wasted energy throughout your body.

 - Change hand positions frequently and be comfortable in all of them.
 Learn how your position changes by moving your hands on the bars.
-Flatten out your back as much as possible without losing form or power.
+Flatten your back as much as possible without losing form or power.
 This will take time to develop and realize.